 It can be difficult to handle a rental property if you want to avoid any legal issues.
 When you rent out a property, you are required to maintain the property in a proper state.
 If the property is not well-maintained, you could face legal issues, such as a lawsuit from the tenant.
-This is why it is important to maintain a proper insurance policy on a rental property.

 Here’s a step-by-step guide on how to file an insurance claim on a rental property that will hopefully save you some time, money, and aggravation.